atline/docker-lava-slave/README.md

 * _Limit:_

-    This solution share the network namespace of host, this is because if we use the default docker0 bridge, the container's ip will be a internal ip which cannot not be connected by device when DUT do tftp & nfs operation.
+    This solution share the network namespace of host, this is because if we use the default docker0 bridge, the container's ip will be an internal ip which cannot not be connected by device when DUT do tftp & nfs operation.
 So, we choose to share host's network namespace.

     As a result, **only** one linux container could be active at the same time on physical machine.
 Meanwhile, the `slave control script` will automatically close host's tftp & nfs for you when start linux container.